trntv/apis-list/README.md

 - [The Meal Db](https://github.com/apis-list/apis-list/blob/main/apis/the-meal-db/the-meal-db.md) - This food API is free to use and can get you recipes, food details, food names , meals by category, food images and more!
 - [The Report of the Week](https://github.com/apis-list/apis-list/blob/main/apis/the-report-of-the-week/the-report-of-the-week.md) - API of The Report Of The Week Reviews
 - [TheCocktailDB](https://github.com/apis-list/apis-list/blob/main/apis/thecocktaildb/thecocktaildb.md) - An open, crowd-sourced database of drinks and cocktails from around the world
+- [US Restaurant Menus](https://github.com/apis-list/apis-list/blob/main/apis/us-restaurant-menus/us-restaurant-menus.md) - Database of over 300,000 restaurant menus and over 30,000,000 Individual Menu Items
 - [Untappd](https://github.com/apis-list/apis-list/blob/main/apis/untappd/untappd.md) - Access the Untappd API documentation to power your app or project
-- [Us Restaurant Menus ](https://github.com/apis-list/apis-list/blob/main/apis/us-restaurant-menus/us-restaurant-menus.md) - Database of over 300,000 restaurant menus and over 30,000,000 Individual Menu Items
 - [Wegmans](https://github.com/apis-list/apis-list/blob/main/apis/wegmans/wegmans.md) - APIs for products and store information
 - [What's on the menu?](https://github.com/apis-list/apis-list/blob/main/apis/whats-on-the-menu/whats-on-the-menu.md) - This is built for programmers and power-users,
 - [Xyz Menus](https://github.com/apis-list/apis-list/blob/main/apis/xyz-menus/xyz-menus.md) - XYZ Menus API provides access to a Database of over 350,000 Restaurant Menus with over 30,000,000 individual menu items